microgenomics/executionMethods/README.md

 ##Configuration file
-This file contain several parameters to steer the script (most of them just serves in no local mode), the minimal parameters are:
+This file contain several parameters to steer the script, the minimal parameters are:

 	# executionMethods configuration file #
 	# add comments using the pound character